openspending/fiscal-data-package/spec/index.md

 ## Aggregated revenue data

-Aggregated revenue data describes projected or actual government revenues, disaggregated to the *economic category* level.
+Aggregated revenue data (direction `revenue`, granularity `aggregated`) describes projected or actual government revenues, disaggregated to the *economic category* level.

 Aggregated data is in many cases the proposed, approved or adjusted budget (but can also be an aggregated version of actual revenue).
 For this reason there are fields in aggregated data which are not applicable to transactional data, and vice versa.